thin-edge/thin-edge.io/docs/src/operate/installation/init_systems.md

 * SysVinit
 * supervisord

-You are also free to use any service manager to run thin-edge how you want.
+You are also free to use any service manager to run %%te%% how you want.
 Check out the [init system reference](../../references/init_system_configuration.md) guide to see how to create a configuration to interact with your preferred init system.

 :::tip
 Contributions are welcome in the [tedge-services](https://github.com/thin-edge/tedge-services) repository to improve any of the services, or to add support for additional init systems.